 To check the contingent premiss behind these hypotheses we can examine if it is in fact possible at all to have a truly contingent selection theory that allows the existing life history diversity to evolve.
-This requires selectively neutral trade-offs and constraints that cover the diversity of the existing life history variation, and to check for this we let the underlying model selection operate on the life history as a whole.
-This activates the Malthusian force where the quality-quantity trade-off and the two-fold costs of sex select the minimum-sized asexual replicator and its inherent trade-offs (Witting 1997, 2008), revealing an insufficient natural selection theory that i) disrupts the diversifying contingency required for the existing life histories to exist under the contingent paradigm, and ii) nor offers an adequate organising principle as a suitable alternative.
+This requires a selectively neutral set of trade-offs and constraints that cover the diversity necessary for the existing life history variation to exists, and to check for the possibility of this we let the underlying model selection operate on the life history as a whole.
+This activates the Malthusian force where the quality-quantity trade-off and the two-fold costs of sex select the minimum-sized asexual replicator and its inherent trade-offs (Witting 1997, 2008), revealing an insufficient natural selection theory that i) disrupts the neutral diversifying contingency required for the existing life histories to exist under the contingent paradigm, and ii) nor offers an adequate organising principle as a suitable alternative.

-These results show that the direct link between life history traits and Malthusian fitness leaves no room for selectively neutral life histories, and life history theory does therefore not belong under the contingent evolutionary paradigm with a multitude of equally probably sequences of improbable events.
-The fundament of life history theory is instead a predictive science based on an active natural selection with the necessary organising principles, with traditional theory incorporating the historical evolution that actually occurred as a contingent placeholder for the unidentified organising selection.
+This analysis shows that the direct link between life history traits and Malthusian fitness leaves no room for selectively neutral life histories, and life history theory does therefore not belong under the contingent paradigm where evolution is nothing but a multitude of equally probably sequences of improbable events.
+Life history theory is instead a predictive science that searches for the necessary organising principle that selects the evolved life histories, with traditional theory incorporating the historical evolution that actually occurred as a placeholder for the unidentified organising principle.

-It is the displacement of this contingent placeholder by its underlying organising selection that brought us to the present review of Malthusian relativity, with the problems of traditional theory indicating that we need some sort of frequency-dependent selection to organise evolution in the opposite direction of the frequencyindependent pull of Malthusian increase.
-The review shows how the ecological connection between population dynamic growth and intra-population interactive competition provides a self-organising natural selection of the major lifeforms from net energy selected for replication.
-These feedback processes react to inter-specific interactions as they adjust to the available resources and average survival of individuals.
+It is the displacement of this placeholder by its underlying organising selection that brought us to the present study of Malthusian relativity, with traditional theory indicating that we need some sort of frequencydependent selection to organise evolution in the opposite direction of the frequency-independent pull of Malthusian increase.
+The analysis shows how the ecological connection between population dynamic growth and intra-population interactive competition builds a self-organising natural selection of the major lifeforms from net energy selected for replication.
+This feedback selection buffers impacts from inter-specific interactions and environmental changes as it adjusts to the available resources and average survival of individuals.

-The proposed transition from random diversifying contingency to deterministic directional self-organising selection changes the way we evaluate evolutionary As already discussed, the contingent hypotheses. paradigm allows for many hypotheses as there is supposed to be an almost infinite number of more or less equally probable sequences of evolutionary events that can take you from one phenotype to another.
-Valid evolutionary hypotheses under the self-organising selection paradigm, on the other hand, are those that sustain a balanced intra-population selection on the life history as a whole, also when we investigate the influence from external factors.
-This restricts the agreeable hypothesis-space enormously calling for a reexamination beyond the scope of the present paper.
+The proposed transition from random diversifying contingency to deterministic directional self-organising selection changes the way we evaluate evolutionary As already discussed, the contingent hypotheses. paradigm allows for many equally valid hypotheses as there is supposed to be an almost infinite number of more or less equally probable sequences of improbable evolutionary events that can take you from one phenotype to another.
+Valid evolutionary hypotheses under the self-organising selection paradigm, on the other hand, are those that generate a balanced intrapopulation selection of the life history as a whole, also when we investigate the influence from external factors.
+This restricts the agreeable hypothesis-space enormously calling for a re-examination beyond the scope of the present paper.

-We saw above that traditional top-down theory fails to pass the evaluation on its own because it lacks a balanced selection on the life history as a whole.
-Yet, by superimposing traditional top-down models on top of the self-organising model it is possible to extend the self-organising selection.
+We saw above that traditional top-down theory fails to pass the evaluation of self-organisation because it lacks a balanced selection on the life history as a whole.
+Yet, by superimposing traditional top-down models on top of the self-organising model of Malthusian relativity it is possible to extend the self-organising principle to traditional theory.
 While the top-down models do not include the density-frequency-dependent population dynamic feedback interactions explicitly, their instant measures of intra-population correlations among the demographic traits include the fitness effects of the interactions implicitly.
 This allows the self-organising selection to meet top-down modelling at a common intermediate interface, generating a more inclusive analysis where the self-organising selection provides evolutionary stability to the otherwise unexplained and evolutionarily unstable trade-offs and constraints of the top-down models.